SwipeGear2/Learn-the-basics/README.md

-In this section you will be learning the basics of python coding
+In this section you will be analyzing the basics of python coding